emu-russia/psxcpu/cells.md

 Y = NAND(a,b) | NOR(c,d)

-Если A или B = 0, то выход 1. Если C и D = 0, то выход 1. В остальных случаях выход 0.
+If A or B = 0, output 1.
+If C and D = 0, output 1.
+In other cases the output is 0.

 ```
 abcd